buildanetwork/azure-data-engineering/Batch Data Ingestion with Data Factory.md

 except:
     print("Issue with Upload")
 ```
-This script should generate the output below
+This script should generate the output below.
+Run this script to check if the json files are getting uploaded to the container.
+Keep a sample file in the directory so that Data Factory can infer the schema later.

 ![Screenshot (29)](https://user-images.githubusercontent.com/50084105/229036412-35c2aa08-1ad6-42fa-bee9-a781d455eb58.png)